mo-rahimi/mo-rahimi/README.md

 ML Engineer
 -----------

-Transitioned from an experienced Business Intelligence Analyst to a Machine Learning Engineer by pursuing a Master’s degree in Artificial Intelligence, with over 10 years of experience in data analysis and business management across multiple industries.
+Possess over 10 years of experience in data and Business Intelligence analysis across multiple industries.

+Embarked on a transformative journey by earning a Master’s degree in Artificial Intelligence, which has profoundly deepened my expertise in predictive data analysis, data science, machine learning, and AI.
+This experience has fueled my passion and equipped me with cutting-edge skills to drive innovative solutions in the data-driven industry.

 As a results-driven professional, I am passionate about leveraging my expertise to automate tasks, enhance accuracy, and uncover hidden insights within data.
 I am actively seeking a position that allows me to apply machine learning algorithms and technical skills to solve complex problems.

 Currently, I'm developing an LLM-based Generative AI application using RAG to convert natural language into SQL for retrieving business data from PostgreSQL.

 *   🌍  Based in Hong Kong
 *   ✉️  You can contact me at [m.rahimi.hk@gmail.com](mailto:m.rahimi.hk@gmail.com)